keboola/connection-docs/transformations/index.md

 - in other cases, it will suggest everything (see the screenshot above).

 ### Legacy Transformations
-Legacy Transformations are the current version of transformations available in most projects in the US and EU stacks.
+Legacy transformations are the current version of transformations available in most projects in the US and EU stacks.
 Each transformation bucket can contain any number of individual transformations.
 It should represent a logical set of operations you want to perform together.

 Though marked as legacy, they are perfectly okay to be used for daily work, since they still receive updates, just no new features.
-Legacy Transformations are grouped into folders called **Transformation buckets**.
+Legacy transformations are grouped into folders called **transformation buckets**.

 If you want to maintain the best forward compatibility, we recommend not to make complicated structures of phases and dependencies.